 Sadly for them, the information given in this translation by British Muslim Mohammed Marmaduke Pickthall clearly proves exactly the opposite.
 Carefully read the sentences written in bold by us.
 “But written Surahs were dispersed among the people”.
 What is the guarantee that all Surahs were compiled and none were lost?
 Or that no extra Surahs were added which were not there?
 Arabic is a language where the whole meaning of the sentence can change with the slightest change in shape of the alphabet.
 In this translation of the Quran, Pickthall also admits “Within 2 years of the Prophet’s death a large number of people who knew the whole Koran by heart were killed”.
 Here he is talking of the Battle of Riddah (Apostasy) in Arabia in late 632- early 633 AD when Arabia rose in revolt against Islam and gallantly fought Muslims.

-Firstly, Muhammad dictated the Quran to his followers, who noted it down in many places.
-According to Islamic tradition, the Quran was originally written on palm leaves, on shoulder-blade bones of camels and on stones.
+Firstly, Muhammad dictated the Quran to his followers, who noted it down on palm leaves, on shoulder-blade bones of camels and on stones.
 There was no single copy of the Quran existing during Muhammad’s own lifetime in a written form!
 Muhammad was asked many times by Meccans to perform any miracles to prove that he was a Messenger of God, such as making his God flow rivers of milk, and Muhammad used to say “I cannot perform any miracles, I am only a mortal messenger.
 My only miracle is the Quran.”
 (Muhammad need not have had to perform any miracles, couldn’t GOD have flown rivers of milk to prove Muhammad’s Prophethood to the people?)
 But this ‘only miracle’ of Muhammad also was not present in his own life-time in a proper book form!
 Would a true God have left a very important task of recording the Quran and making only one (and correct) version to humans, that too some 20 years after Muhammad’s death?
 He would have made sure that only one version of the Quran remains, and that it is carefully recorded and available easily to everyone.

 Missing and Added Verses

-It also appears that there are some missing verses and some added verses.
+It is conclusively proven that there are some missing verses and it appears that there are also some added verses.
 For example, there is a tradition from the Prophet’s wife, Aisha, that there once existed a ‘verse of stoning’ where stoning to death was prescribed as punishment for fornication (Aisha claimed that a goat ate the piece of paper on which this verse was written).
 This is no longer to be found in the accepted texts of the Koran and instead the Koranic punishment for this crime only prescribes one hundred lashes.
 But the early prophets carried out stoning for adultery, and Islamic law still prescribes it.
 According to the above tradition, more than one hundred verses from the original, are missing.
 Shiites (i.e. Shia Muslims) of course claim that Uthman left out a great many verses favourable to Ali, for political reasons.
 Muhammad himself, as we know, is said to have suppressed the now famous Satanic Verses.

 A Hadith tells about a verse which was once a part of the Quran till it was abrogated.
 Narrated Anas bin Malik: